ecilasun/catnip/INSTRUCTION_SET.md

 ---
 ## Comparison Instructions

 Comparison consists of two base instructions.
-TEST base instruction is used to set the TR register to either 0 or 1 based on a previous COMPARE base instruction's result.
-TEST receives a FLAG_MASK that matches the FLAGS register.
+TEST base instruction is used to set the rA register in the instruction to either 0 or 1 based on a previous COMPARE base instruction's result.
+TEST receives a FLAG_MASK that is used to pattern match to the FLAGS register.

 ```
 ????
 0000 0000 0111